-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Hudson River Sloop Clearwater, Inc. as of November 30, 2012 and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Hudson River Sloop Clearwater, Inc. as of November 30, 2013 and 2012, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.